 Measuring Your Windows For Shutters in San Diego10/04/2017Tyson Williams Interior shutters in San Diego are almost always priced on a square foot basis, so if you’re looking for a rough measurement for a price quote, simply measure your window height and width, to the nearest eighth of an inch.For San Diego residents who are a little handier around the house, Sunburst Shutters San Diego will show you the best way to measure your windows to be fitted for indoor shutters.Measuring Square & Rectangular Windows for ShuttersNormal rectangular windows look like the easiest kind of windows to measure – and that’s because they are, compared to other specialty windows.
 But you still have an entire process that goes into getting accurate measurements.
 Here’s the plan.The Tools That You Need:Tape measurePaper and pencilTo start, measure the width (the horizontal distance).
 Get a measurement across in three separate places: as close as you can to the exact center, near the top, and near the bottom of the pane.
 Record each one, to the closest eighth of an inch.
-Then, measure the length (vertical) – take three measurements, one in the middle, and one close to the left and right edges of your window as shown in the diagram below.Why do you need to measure three times each?
+Then, measure the length (vertical) – take three measurements, one in the center, and one close to the left and right edges of your window as shown in the diagram below.Why do you need to measure three times each?
 Simply because no window is a geometrically perfect rectangle.
 And because you might need a specific mount for your window, you might need to get either the smallest measurement (for an inside mount), or the longest measurement (outside mount).
 Recording measurements in multiple places makes sure your bases are covered.Measuring Specialty Shaped Windows for ShuttersWindows that aren’t rectangular are where measuring can become extremely tricky.
 Just like there’s no perfect square window, there’s no perfect semicircle or arch window – which means it’s not as simple as getting a width and height.
-To really get the best results, get measurements taken by a professional (which Sunburst Shutters San Diego is happy to provide for free).
+To really get the best results, get measurements taken by a professional (which Sunburst Shutters San Diego is happy to provide for no cost).
 Other than that, these are the steps to measure most types of specialty windows for shutters.How to Measure Arched and Semicircle WindowsMeasure the width on the window’s flat side.
 Only measuring around the window opening, record to the closest eighth of an inch the width of the arch.
-Moving on to the length, locate the midpoint of the window by dividing the width distance in two, then measure to the top of the window from the point you found.
-Again, write it down to the closest eighth of an inch.Measuring Elongated Arch Windows Elongated arch windows are almost like a combination of a circular or square, with a wide, flat bottom and straight “legs,” but with rounded corners at the top and a higher arch.
+Moving on to the length, locate the window’s halfway point by dividing the width distance in two, then measure to the top of the window from the point you found.
+Again, write it down to the closest eighth of an inch.Measuring Elongated Arch Windows Elongated arch windows are almost like a combination of a square window and a circular window, with a wide, flat bottom and straight “legs,” but with rounded corners at the top and a higher arch.
 So think of it exactly as that: a square and an arch put together.
 Measure the width as you would any other arched window, then take a measurement of the length of the legs (the straight vertical parts before the window curves into an arch).
-Next, measure the maximum height of the window from the center, subtracting the leg height.
+Next, measure the window’s maximum height from the center, subtracting the leg height.
 Like always, write down every measurement to the closest eighth of an inch.Measuring Octagon and Circular WindowsFull circle and octagon windows are some of the most difficult to get accurate measurements, since there can be a ton of small details that can change the dimensions of the shutters you may need.
-We strongly recommend leaving these ones to professionals.For circular and octagonal windows and other windows you’d rather not measure, or to save yourself a lot of stress, call Sunburst Shutters San Diego.
+We strongly recommend leaving these ones to professionals.For circular and octagonal windows and other windows you’d rather not measure, or to just prevent any and all headaches and future stress, call Sunburst Shutters San Diego.
 We’re more than happy to take your window measurements at no cost to you during your no-strings-attached window treatment consultation.
-Simply call 760-405-8887 or complete the contact form below to set yours up.
+Just call 760-405-8887 or complete the contact form below to set yours up.